Jason K. Oberg

 B.S. at University of California, Santa Barbara

-I am a 5th year PhD candidate in the Computer Science and Engineering Department
+I have successfully defended my Ph.D. thesis in the Computer Science and Engineering Department

-at the University of California, San Diego and advised by the legendary
+at the University of California, San Diego.
+I was advised by the legendary

-Ryan Kastner.
-I am also a fellow of the
+Ryan Kastner and am a fellow of the

 National Science Foundation.